-1 the right to:

-2 (1) be a candidate for, be elected or appointed to, or hold public office or

-3 employment;

-4 (2) vote in elections;

-5 (3) hold, receive, and transfer property;

-6 (4) enter into contracts;

-7 (5) sue and be sued;

-8 (6) hold offices of private trust in accordance with law;

-9 (7) execute affidavits and other judicial documents;

-10 (8) marry, separate, obtain a dissolution or annulment or marriage, adopt children

-11 or withhold consent to the adoption of children; and

-12 (9) testify in legal proceedings.

-13 (c) This section does not affect laws governing the right of a person to benefit from the

-14 death of his victim.
+1 (b) Except as provided by [the Constitution of this State or] this Act, a person convicted 2 of an offense does not sustain loss of civil rights or forfeiture of estate or property by reason of a 3 conviction or confinement; he retains all rights, political, personal, civil, and otherwise, including 4 the right to: 5 (1) be a candidate for, be elected or appointed to, or hold public office or 6 employment; 7 (2) vote in elections; 8 (3) hold, receive, and transfer property; 9 (4) enter into contracts; 10 (5) sue and be sued; 11 (6) hold offices of private trust in accordance with law; 12 (7) execute affidavits and other judicial documents; 13 (8) marry, separate, obtain a dissolution or annulment or marriage, adopt children, 14 or withhold consent to the adoption of children; and 15 (9) testify in legal proceedings.
+16 (c) This section does not affect laws governing the right of a person to benefit from the 17 death of his victim.